Hungarian Braille: Alphabet

 The letters that conform to traditional braille are:

 The accented vowel letters are derived from their base letters through stretching or reflection as follows.
 The traditional letter for q (which is not part of the basic Hungarian alphabet) has been reassigned to ö, and an unused pattern has been assigned to ü:

 This creates the following symmetrical pattern for the umlauted vowels:

 (Ä is not part of the basic Hungarian alphabet.)

 The consonant digraphs are derived from their base letters as follows.
 The traditional letter for z has been replaced, and is used for a parenthesis.
 As with the accented vowels, the majority of digraphs are created through reflection:

 This creates the following pattern among the sibilants:

+Dz and Dzs are treated as D-Z and D-Zs respectively.

 Punctuation

 Unlike English or French Braille, Hungarian Braille has separate opening and closing symbols for both parentheses and quotation marks.